bartekpacia/garden/index.md

 Hello there.

-I'm Bartek and this is my digital garden - my very own place on the World Wide Web.
+I'm Bartek, and this is my digital garden – my very own place on the World Wide Web.
 You'll find here my thoughts on different topics, random notes, and (sometimes) even a coherent, longer article.
 You won't find ads, trackers, cookies, and other bullshit.